openstack-archive/dragonflow/doc/source/specs/config_generation.rst

 https://blueprints.launchpad.net/dragonflow/+spec/oslo-config-generator

-This spec refactors the configurations and introduces oslo config generator to auto-generate all the options for dragonflow.
+This spec refactors the configurations and introduces oslo config generator to auto-generate all the options for Dragonflow.

 Problem Description
 ===================

-Currently dragonflow has many options for different modules.
+Currently Dragonflow has many options for different modules.
 They are all distributed and imported case by case.
 As more and more modules are going to be introduced, we need to make them managed and centralized.